openstax/raise-moodle-spikes/README.md

 #### Pushing images to ECR

-Before deploying, you will need to push your dev image to ECR:
+Before deploying, you will need to push your dev images to ECR:

 ```bash
 $ export REPOHOST=<account>.dkr.ecr.<region>.amazonaws.com